Garden planter ideas: 24 wooden, metal and terracotta containers for patios, decking, porches and paths

 21. Put a twist on terracotta with angular designs

 Terracotta planters are a classic look that can bring a sense of the sunny Mediterranean to any patio or porch.
-However, by opting for angular designs, the timeless style gets a modern update.
+By opting for angular designs, the timeless style gets a modern update.

-Try mix and matching different-sized rectangular shapes for added interest.
+Try mixing and matching different-sized rectangular shapes for added interest.
 A pleasing, peachy hue keeps the tone soft and welcoming.

-And if you're feeling a little creative, you can upcycle some old terracotta pots instead – check out our guide on how to revamp and revive your terracotta pots in just five simple steps.

 Love a touch of rattan?
-This on-trend material isn't just great for garden furniture ideas, it's a lovely idea for planters, too.
+This on-trend material isn't just great for your garden furniture ideas – it's a lovely choice for planters, too.

 Perfect for lovers of a vintage style, galvanized steel planters such as these are a brilliant way to add a dose of old-fashioned charm to a plot.
-Positioned either side of a gate, door, or in this case, archway, they make a stunning feature – even more so once planted up with your favorite blooms.
+Positioned on either side of a gate, door, or in this case, archway, they make a stunning feature – even more so once planted up with beautiful blooms.

 The addition of handles not only adds an eye-catching detail, but makes them easier to move, should you wish.